Hero Background

 Individual psychotherapy and relationship therapy Bristol

+Therapy is a human activity.
+Techniques are truly transformative when they help to give birth to each person’s intrinsic potentialities.
 I have a trust that the wellsprings of love and strength, of action and of acceptance, are present in everyone.
 They don’t fundamentally need to be created; they basically need to be recognised, affirmed, and believed in.
+If I had to briefly condense my therapeutic approach it’s this: I believe in the best in people.
+There’s a page here with some further discussion of the human factors that underlie healing.

 What my clients say